Miss BG: ASK BG shorts

 Miss BG Vignette episodes are 2-minute "Lessons" or "Tips" given to the audience by BG.
-These ‘tips’ are always factually correct and have underlying social development themes; the humour lies in how BG executes them.
-As we know with BG, things never go exactly the way she plans.
-BG will speak directly to camera, addressing the audience.
-Her TV lessons will interact with a future website, which kids can then access to receive further info.
+These ‘tips’ are factually correct and have underlying social development themes; the humour lies in how BG executes them.
+Things do not go exactly the way she plans.
+BG speaks directly to camera, addressing the audience.
+Her TV lessons interact with a future website, which kids can then access to receive further info.